-- Vessels should comply with local mandatory reporting requirements (eg US Coast Guard, NOR-DREG and GREENPOS). - 2.2.
+- 2.1.
+Vessels should comply with local mandatory reporting requirements (eg the Russian NSR Administration, US Coast Guard, NORDREG and GREENPOS). - 2.2.
 Vessels may consider complying with local non-mandatory reporting requirements. - 2.3.
 Vessels may benefit from staying in contact with other vessels navigating in the vicinity.